 "No, it's not a grave.
 It's a memorial place for you, my pharaoh."

 "A memorial place for me?"
 Atemu asked surprised.
 "And Isis, please call me Atemu.
 I have a name now, I was a pharaoh 3000 years ago.
 I feel funny being titled as such in a world as modern as this."

 He grinned sheepishly and the young women nodded with a smile.

 "Well then, Atemu, this place holds some carvings of the most important people and events from your life," she continued to explain further.
 "You may wonder why I'm supposed to show this to you since you've already gotten your memories back, but... there are some things you still don't remember, am I right?"

 "Yeah, I mostly remember the time when my people were threatened," he sighed.
 "I know who I am, I remember my friends and parents from back then and the reason why my soul was imprisoned in the Sennen Puzzle.
 But not really much of what happened before that time, before I became pharaoh."

 "I thought so," Isis replied with a nod.
 "You will get all of your memories back when you step into the underworld, but there is one little thing which would come as a shock if you had to remember it only then and not before you leave.
-This is why we are supposed to show you now.
+This is why we are supposed to show it to you now.
 Please follow me!"

 And with this said, she climbed into the hole and slowly went down the steps of stone.
 The others followed her one by one, even Mokuba and Seto, although the older looked less enthusiastic than his excited younger brother.